6. Publishing the subgraphs with Rover

 Overview

-Now that we've seen what the full managed federation workflow looks like, it's time to pick up where we left off with FlyBy.
-We have our locations and reviews s in place, so the next steps are to create a in Apollo Studio and publish our subgraphs!
+Now that we've seen what the full workflow looks like, it's time to pick up where we left off with FlyBy.
+We have our locations and reviews in place, so the next steps are to create a in and publish our subgraphs!

 In this lesson, we will:

-• Use the CLI to register our s with the Apollo
+• Use the to register our with the schema registry

 Let's start by spinning up a new for FlyBy.